 Recently, there's been a lot of talk about living in group houses.
-By definition, they aren't anything new or complicated by any means.
 These co-living arrangements are just that - a group of people live together under one roof.
 Like geodes, they come in different arrangements and sizes, and there's something out there for everyone.

 Group living arrangements can be totally amazing, even transformative.
 I think they provide the best opportunity to make those lifelong friendships you can only have by living intimately together.